StephenGrider/matrixUtil/README.md

 Purpose
 -------
-Concise and clear functions for NxM matrices.
+Concise and clear functions for MxN matrices.